fedora-copr/debate/user-ssh-builders/README.md

 not sure if `fkinit` or recently logging into some Fedora service, but try it in an anonymous window, it doesn't work.

+Fetching SSH keys without authentication
+[requested here][keys-without-auth].

 Anyway, Copr already fetches some user information from FAS so I think we can assume we will be able to fetch the SSH keys as well.

+For other Copr instances, we will need to fetch SSH keys from LDAP, etc.

 Alternativelly, we could allow users to specify a public URL to their SSH key, upload it, or copy-paste it to some Copr form, but I don't